 Expertise and Research Interests

-Survivors of hematopoietic cell transplantation (HCT) may have more late effects, worse quality of life, and more medical complications compared to people who do not undergo HCT.
+Survivors of hematopoietic cell transplantation (HCT) have more late effects, worse quality of life, and more medical complications compared to people who do not undergo HCT.
 In people who receive stem cells from another person, unique immune mediated disorders such as chronic graft-versus-host disease (GVHD) take a particularly high toll.
-Although people with chronic GVHD may experience symptoms and organ dysfunction resembling known autoimmune syndromes or solid organ allograft rejections, the underlying biology is poorly characterized.
+Chronic GVHD resembles known autoimmune syndromes and solid organ allograft rejection, but the underlying biology is poorly characterized.
 Dr. Lee’s research program is devoted to understanding late effects and chronic GVHD, and developing better approaches for the prevention, diagnosis and treatment of these transplant-related problems.
-Most of our studies include collection of biological samples for analysis by our laboratory colleagues as well as collection and analysis of quality-of-life and symptom information for study participants.
+Almost all of our studies include collection of biological samples for analysis by our laboratory colleagues as well as collection and analysis of quality-of-life and symptom information from study participants.

 Overview of Chronic GVHD